Ablation for Arrhythmias

 Special cells in your heart create electrical signals that travel along pathways to the chambers of your heart.
 These signals make the heart’s upper and lower chambers beat in the proper sequence.
 Abnormal cells may create disorganized electrical signals that cause irregular or rapid heartbeats called arrhythmias.
 When this happens, your heart may not pump blood effectively and you may feel faint, short of breath and weak.
 You may also feel your heart pounding.

 Medications are used to treat rapid and irregular heartbeats in many people.
 But they don’t work for everyone, and they may cause side effects in some people.
-In these cases, doctors may suggest catheter ablation.
+In these cases, catheter ablation may be suggested.
 The procedure is used most often to treat a condition called supraventricular tachycardia, or SVT, which occurs because of abnormal conduction fibers in the heart.
-Catheter ablation is also used to help control other heart rhythm problems such as atrial flutter and atrial fibrillation.
+Catheter ablation is also used to help control other heart rhythm problems, such as atrial flutter and atrial fibrillation.

 What are the risks?